twigphp/Twig/doc/03-Twig-for-Developers.markdown

     [php]
     $twig->addExtension(new Twig_Extension_Escaper());

-Twig comes bundled with four extensions:
+Twig comes bundled with the following extensions:

  * *Twig_Extension_Core*: Defines all the core features of Twig and is automatically registered when you create a new environment.